ctuning/ck-request-asplos18-resnet-tvm-fpga/README.md

 Select "remote machine accessed via RPC", then enter hostname and port.

-You can then check if VTA server running as following:
+You can then check if VTA server running as follows:
 ```
 $ ck show machine
 ```

 ### Run classification
-You can now try to classify some image via VTA server as following:
+You can now try to classify some image via VTA server as follows:
 ```
 $ ck run program:request-tvm-vta-pynq --cmd_key=classify --target=pynq
 ```

 ### Test accuracy
-Finally, you can test accuracy on IMAGENET as following:
+Finally, you can test accuracy on IMAGENET as follows:
 ```
 $ ck run program:request-tvm-vta-pynq --cmd_key=test target=pynq
 ```